What is a LIMS?

 Use automation to free workers’ time for mission-critical tasks.
 Reduce manual steps by 80% and lower turnaround time while you’re at it.
 Check out our guide to automating your lab with a LIMS for our best ways to streamline and automate your lab.

-Client-server LIMS
+Client-Server/On-Prem LIMS

 Web-Based LIMS

-This LIMS is flexible and accessible, making it ideal for smaller labs requiring remote data access from multiple locations.
+Still, a web-based LIMS is flexible and accessible, making it ideal for smaller labs requiring remote data access from multiple locations.
 It’s hosted on a web server, allowing labs to control their data on-prem with fewer IT resources than a client-server LIMS.

-Cloud-based LIMS
+Cloud-Based LIMS

-While a LIMS and an ELN (Electronic Lab Notebook) play essential roles in streamlining a lab's operations, they serve distinct functions.
+While a LIMS and an ELN play essential roles in streamlining a lab's operations, they serve distinct functions.
+A LIMS is best suited for:

 • Managing samples and test data.